HRA vs. HSA vs. FSA comparison chart

 Why should I offer an account-based health plan (ABHP)?

-Or, you can design an account-based health benefit as a total replacement for a group policy, offering employees only a medical spending account.
-Under this type of benefit, employees can use their employer dollars to purchase an individual health insurance policy, pay for medical expenses, or even opt into a spouse’s health insurance policy.
+In most cases, you can pair a group health insurance plan with a medical spending account so it can serve as a supplement to your existing insurance.
+However, you can use some types of ABHPs, such as stand-alone HRAs, as a total replacement for a group policy.
+This way, employees can use their benefit dollars to purchase an individual health insurance plan, pay for their medical expenses, or even opt into their spouse’s health insurance policy.

 What account-based health plan options are available?